sheam/template-scaffolder/README.md

 1. Create a `scaffolding` directory in the root of your project.
 2. Create a sub-folder in the in your _scaffolding_ folder for each template.
-3. In the template folder add a `scaffolding.config.mjs` file with a default export that returns a `IConfig` object.
+3. In the template folder add a `scaffolding.config.mjs` file with a default export that returns a `IConfigFile` object.
 4. Add 1 or more files to the _template_ folder.
-   The template files can contain `$VARIABLE$` that will be replaced by the scaffolder when it is run.
+   The template files can contain variables in their path (dir & file) that will be replaced by the scaffolder when it is run.
-5. (optional) Add a script to your `package.json` file to run the scaffolder.
+5. (optional) Add a script to your `package.json` file to run the scaffolder:
+    `"scaffold": "npx scaffolder" `

 # Config files
 There will be one of these for each template.